NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 ## Performance & Optimization

-*   **Live Editor:** The editor's responsiveness is determined by the `PREVIEW_RESOLUTION_WIDTH` and `PREVIEW_RESOLUTION_HEIGHT` constants in `main.py`.
-The on-the-fly climate and soil calculations are performed on this preview-sized array, maintaining interactivity.
+*   **Live Editor:** The editor's responsiveness is achieved by performing all generation on downsampled versions of the master data arrays.
+The final preview surface resolution is controlled by `PREVIEW_RESOLUTION_WIDTH` and `PREVIEW_RESOLUTION_HEIGHT` in `main.py`.
 Critical code paths in the noise generation algorithms are JIT-compiled with Numba for C-like speed.
+*   **Baked World Viewer:** The viewer is designed for maximum performance.
+It performs zero on-the-fly generation.
+By loading only the small, pre-rendered PNG chunks visible to the camera, it allows for smooth, real-time exploration of massive worlds with minimal memory and CPU usage.
+*   **Packaging:** The `package_builder.py` script uses hashing to deduplicate identical chunks.
+A world with large, uniform oceans or deserts will result in a smaller final package size, as the same image file is referenced multiple times in the manifest.

 ## Getting Started